-Malt whisky is made from just three ingredients… Barley, Yeast and Water.
-The technique used today has undergone some modernisation but is largely the same process developed centuries ago.
+Malt whisky is made from just three ingredients… Barley, Yeast and Water and the method used today is largely the same as a process developed centuries ago.

-First, the barley is steeped in water and spread on a malting floor.
-These conditions essentially fool the barley into thinking it is spring and time to grow.
-To do this, it must access its reserves of starch – this is what a distiller needs to make alcohol.
-The floor is ‘turned’ several times a day to regulate temperature and prevent build up of mould.
-After a few days the barley is collected and dried in a kiln, halting growth and preserving the starch.
-Drying is achieved by the application of hot air or sometimes by peat fire – this is where smokey whisky gets it’s character.
+First, barley is steeped in water and spread on a malting floor.
+These conditions essentially fool the barley into thinking spring has come and it is time to sprout.
+To do this, barley must access an internal reserve of starch and this is what distillers need to begin to make alcohol.
+The malting floor is ‘turned’ several times a day to regulate temperature and prevent any build up of mould.
+After a few days, the barley is transported to a kiln for drying, halting growth in the process and preserving the starch.
+Drying is achieved by the application of hot air or sometimes by smoking over a peat fire – this is where some whisky gets it’s smokey character.

 The wort is transferred to large vats (or washbacks), made from wood or stainless steel.
-Yeast is added and then left to ferment for a number of days.
-In essence this process creates a wheat beer of around 9 or 10%.
-This is otherwise known as the wash.
+Yeast is added and left to ferment for a number of days.
+This process creates a wheat beer of around 9 or 10% alcohol by volume, otherwise known as wash.

-The wash is fed into copper Pot Stills (which are essentially big kettles) and heated.
-As the temperature rises, the alcohol content will evaporate faster than the water and rise as vapour.
-This vapour travels up the Swan Neck of the still and along a pipe known as the Lyne Arm before passing through a condenser which cools and returns it to liquid form.
+The wash is fed into copper Pot Stills which are then heated.
+As the temperature rises, the alcohol content evaporates faster than water and rises as vapour.
+This vapour travels up the neck of the still and along a pipe known as the lyne arm before passing through a condenser to be cooled back into liquid form.

 After one distillation the 9% wash has been converted into Low Wines of around 20%.
-The process is then repeated, only this time the Low Wines are fed into the Still.
-This second run creates a clear spirit known as New Make, of around 70% ABV.
+The process is then repeated, this time converting the low wines into a clear spirit known as New Make.
 The spirit output of a still is divided into three sections – head, heart and tail.
-Only the heart is transferred to casks while the head and tail are sent to be re-distilled with the next batch of wash.
+Only the heart will be matured while the rest is sent back to be re-distilled with the next batch of wash.

-The New Make spirit will be put to sleep in Oak casks for a minimum of 3 years – anything less and it can’t be called whisky.
-Anything from 60 to 80% of a whiskies flavour can come from the wood it was matured in.
-The spirit soaks into the Oak and draws out flavour and colour.
+New Make spirit is put to sleep in Oak casks for a minimum of 3 years – anything less and it can’t be called whisky.
+It is said that anything up to 60 or even 80% of a whiskies flavour comes from the wood it was matured in.
+Spirit soaks into the porous oak and draws out both flavour and colour.
 The casks influence can depend on its size and how many times it has been used before.
-A new cask will give stronger flavour than an old one for example, and a smaller cask will mature spirit faster than a large one as there is greater contact between the spirit and wood.
+A new cask will give stronger flavours than an old one for example, and a smaller cask will mature spirit faster than a large one as there is greater contact between the wood and spirit.